RafaelGSS/blog/priv/posts/preparing-and-evaluating-benchmarks.md

 Obviously, background processes are harmful to the benchmark result, even small tasks such as the movement of your mouse during the benchmark *may* influence the result — You would be surprised.

-For sake of clarity, let’s use the following analogy: You are a soccer coach and you need to hire one of both players:
+For sake of clarity, let’s use the following analogy: You are a soccer coach and you need to hire one of two players:

 <table>